 Keep them safe till WALK day - that's when you will present them with your pledge sheet during check-in.

 What do I do if a cheque gets written out to me rather than the WALK?

 Deposit the cheque in your bank account, then bring cash on WALK day, making sure you've recorded the donor name on your pledge sheet or online using the fundraising system.
 You can also pay the donation online with your own credit card in the name of the donor who gave you the cheque.

 How do I post pledges of cash of cheques?

 Sign in to your personal fundraising page.
-Click Manage Cash or Cheques in the side column, and then carefully type in the details of your donors' gifts or pledges (including their email address if you have it).
+Click Enter $$ or Cheques in the side column, and then carefully type in the details of your donors' gifts or pledges (including their email address if you have it).